afaundez-cookbooks/rbenv/README.md

 ## Supported Platforms

-Tested on ubuntu Trusty platforms.
+Tested on ubuntu trusty and centos 6.1.

 ## Attributes